keskival/king-algorithm-manifesto/README.md

 ![](chatgpt-rl.jpg)

-In this contrived experiment we show a trivial form of in-context learning. #ChatGPT is capable of emulating an agent, and planning actions based on reinforcement learning.
+In this contrived experiment we show a trivial form of in-context learning.
+ChatGPT is capable of emulating an agent, and planning actions based on reinforcement learning.

 This is a widely known feature of large Transformer models.
 But it raises a question: What learning algorithm does it use?
 It's not backpropagating error, obviously, as the weights are fixed.
 It's not any of our known reinforcement learning algorithms, as those aren't as data-efficient and intelligent in exploration as in-context learning is.

 Granted, that data efficiency and intelligent exploration isn't visible in this contrived example to keep it short and simple, but trust me when I say the learning algorithm these things use is way beyond anything we have been able to engineer.

-It is a product of #MetaLearning, learning to learn.
+It is a product of meta-learning, learning to learn.

 If we could extract that family of learning algorithms it uses inside the Transformer model to emulate the personas, we can make truly amazing things.

 Let's call the large Transformer model "the substrate".
 This can be for example a large language model (LLM), or a large Transformer-based meta-learning reinforcement learning model.
-The learning algorithm resulting from meta learning is called "kernel learning algorithm", or "King Algorithm" in its lifted-out form, because it appears to be awesomely powerful and extremely data-efficient.
+The learning algorithm resulting from meta-learning is called "kernel learning algorithm" here, or "King Algorithm" in its lifted-out form, because it appears to be awesomely powerful and extremely data-efficient.
 It is possible, even likely that the King Algorithm isn't a neural network, or a differentiable computational graph at all.

 ## Meta-learned Kernel Learning Algorithms